-- Grade 3 rupture of both AC and CC or coracoclavicular ligaments which often results in an upwards displacement of the clavicle bone.
+- Grade 3 rupture of both AC and CC or coracoclavicular ligaments which often results in an upward displacement of the clavicle bone.

-From this point onwards the scale and grade of injury depends on the degree of displacement of the clavicle.
+From this point onwards the scale and grade of injury depend on the degree of displacement of the clavicle.

-- Grade 4 involves posterior displacement or displacement backwards.
+- Grade 4 involves posterior displacement or displacement backward.

 - Grade 5 superior displacement, to a greater degree than grade 3, with an increase in coracoclavicular space by 3-5 times the norm.
 A step deformity may be apparent with grade 3, 4 & 5 injuries.

 - Grade 6 involves full rupture of both AC and CC ligaments with the clavicle being displaced inferiorly or downwards.